 Daniel Doerr (Postdoc, U. Bielefeld), Wei Xu (Staff researcher, Illumina, San Diego), Alexandros Stamatakis (Prof., Karlsruhe Inst. of Technology and Heidelberg Inst. for Theoretical Studies)

 Tanya Berger-Wolf (Prof., U. Illinois-Chicago), Tiffani Williams (Assoc.
 Prof., Texas A&M U.)

-Min Ye (data scientist, Schindler AG, Berlin), Mingfu Shao (Asst Prof., Penn.
-State U.), Cristina Ghiurcuta (senior associate consultant, Highpoint Solutions, Zurich), Nishanth Nair (postdoc, NIH, Maryland), Yu Lin (Asst Prof., Australia Nat'l U.), Yann Christinat (clinical bioinformatician, U. Geneva), Vaibhav Rajan (Asst Prof., Nat'l U. Singapore), Xiuwei Zhang (postdoc, UC Berkeley), Krister Swenson (Senior group leader, CNRS, U. Montpellier)
+Min Ye (Senior Data Scientist, Schindler AG, Berlin), Mingfu Shao (Asst Prof., Penn.
+State U.), Cristina Ghiurcuta (Senior Associate Consultant, Highpoint Solutions, Zurich), Nishanth Nair (Postdoc, NIH, Maryland), Yu Lin (Asst Prof., Australia Nat'l U.), Yann Christinat (Clinical Bioinformatician, U. Geneva), Vaibhav Rajan (Asst Prof., Nat'l U. Singapore), Xiuwei Zhang (Asst Prof., Georgia Inst.
+Tech.), Krister Swenson (Senior group leader, CNRS, U. Montpellier)